a cultural gymnasium for the curious runner

 9. Running with the Pack by Mark Rowlands (2013) - a philosopher's meditations while running, often in the company of beasts.

 10. The Forgotten Olympic Art Competitions by Richard Stanton (2001) - a unique account of the 'race' for Olympic medals in the Fine Arts at the games from 1912 to 1948.

 11. A Century of Olympic Posters by Margaret Timmers (1980) - a beautifully produced book by London's Victoria and Albert Museum, brimful of the images that established the distinctive feel of each of the modern Olympic Games.

 12. Ancient Greek Athletics by Stephen G. Miller (2004) - the most comprehensive and authoritative account of the subject that I have come across, fully illustrated and sourced.
 A fascinating read that really takes you into the heart of the various kinds of festivals that hosted games, and then on into the details of the sports and the participants themselves.

 13. The Ancient Olympic Games by Judith Swaddling (2008) - published by the British Museum, this lavishly illustrated book chronicles 1,000 years of the religious and sporting festival at Olympia, from the politics and scandal associated with it to the events themselves and the preparations of the athletes.

 13. Sport and Recreation in Ancient Greece by Waldo E. Sweet (1987) - this 'sourcebook with translations' looks at the evidence underpinning our understanding of ancient Greek sport, mostly athletics, but there are intriguing chapters on such diverse activities as mountaineering, music, dining, and, of course, running in the nude!

-Here are RM's unabashed favourites, the ones that set running in a cultural context.
+Here are RM's unabashed favourite books that set running in a cultural context: